 Poems and Text : Joshua Bodhinetra

-Joshua Bodhinetra has an MPhil in Comparative Literature from Jadavpur University, Kolkata.
-He is a translator for PARI, and a poet, art-writer, art-critic and social activist.
+Joshua Bodhinetra is the Content Manager of PARIBhasha, the Indian languages programme at People's Archive of Rural India (PARI).
+He has an MPhil in Comparative Literature from Jadavpur University, Kolkata and is a multilingual poet, translator, art critic and social activist.

 Other stories by Joshua Bodhinetra